Frequently Asked Questions

 Where is Student Testing Services located on campus?

-We are in the McCombs School of Business, Graduate School of Business Building (GSB), at 2110 Speedway.
-The building is at the corner of 21st Street and Speedway across the street from Perry-Castaneda Library (PCL).
+We are located in the George I. Sánchez Building (SZB), at 1912 Speedway.
+The building is located at the end of Speedway, across the street from the Blanton Museum of Art to the east, the Bullock State History Museum to the south, and the University Avenue Church of Christ to the west.
 On the UT Austin campus map you can find us here.

 I have a learning disability or other disability that requires accommodations.
 What do I need to do to register for an exam